mickknutson/github_copilot_master_class/chapter02/02.01.1/instructions.md

 ## Exercise Instructions

 1. Open Copilot Chat
-2. Use the following prompt to create a base JavaScript project:
+2. Use the following prompt to create a base project:
 ```t
 how do i initialize a javascipt project that uses Jest module called my-js-project
 ```